Utility help in Central Florida

 A lift station control panel is the brain of your wastewater pumping system.
 It monitors float levels, cycles pumps on and off, triggers alarms, and prevents overflows.
 When the panel malfunctions — whether from a failed circuit board, a faulty float switch, a tripped breaker, or a corroded terminal — your entire station is at risk.
 Sewage can back up into structures, overflow onto property, or trigger regulatory violations within hours.

 Lapin Services has been the trusted lift station specialist for Central Florida property managers, municipalities, HOAs, and commercial facilities since 1958.
 Our licensed underground utility technicians carry the experience and parts to diagnose control panel issues quickly and restore your system to full operation — minimizing downtime, protecting your property, and keeping you compliant.
-With a 4.9-star rating and over 1,000 reviews, we are the most trusted utility contractor in Florida.
+With a 4.9-star rating and over 1,000 reviews, we are the family-owned local utility contractor in Florida.

 Problems We Solve